NekomimiOwO/AinoCompanion/README.md

 | `PetSteamPackets.cs` | 161 | Defines the custom Steam networking packets used by the mod: state updates, spawning, item delivery, petting, player carrying, carry synchronization, owner switching, and synchronization requests. |
 | `Plugin.cs` | 71 | The mod entry point.
 Registers the BepInEx plugin, initializes settings, registers Steam packets, applies Harmony patches, and starts the network profiler. |

+## What about the others models in GenshinImpactOverhaul_REPO?

+ya..I briefly tested making a "general" version; I might even make it available later (without posting it because it's kind of terrible).
+Some models have specific peculiarities while others are easier, so I focused only on Aino, which is what initially motivated me to make this mod.
+But in theory, it would be possible to extend this in the future... or maybe load custom models.
+I don't know how imports work... hence the dependency on the GenshinImpactOverhaul_REPO mod.

+Don't expect many updates, since I'm busy with a lot of things... nya~

+Anyway, I hope you have fun and give Aino lots of headpats!~

 ## Contact

 You can contact me at discord: nekomimiowo